Uday Bhawalkar

 Pandit Uday Bhawalkar is an Indian classical vocalist.
 He is an exponent of the dhrupad genre.

 Early years

-Uday Bhawalkar was born in Ujjain, Madhya Pradesh, the youngest of three siblings.
+Uday Bhawalkar was born on 5 February 1966 in Ujjain, Madhya Pradesh, the youngest of three siblings.
 He began training in classical music from his elder sister.
 At the age of 15, he received scholarship at the Dhrupad Kendra, Bhopal.
 Here and subsequently in Mumbai, Uday was trained in dhrupad in the Guru Shishya Parampara, under the tutelage of Zia Fariduddin Dagar, and later under his guru's elder brother, Zia Mohiuddin Dagar.

 Career

 In 1987, Nasir Aminuddin Dagar (one of the senior Dagar Brothers) awarded Uday a gold medal.
 Since then he has performed widely in India and abroad, in concerts, workshops and lecture-demonstration sessions.
 Based in Pune, he regularly performs on National TV and radio in India.
 Additionally, he has contributed to the soundtracks of films such as Mani Kaul's Cloud Door, Aparna Sen's Mr & Mrs Iyer, Amol Palekar's Anahat, Arun Khopkar's Lokpriya and Rasikpriya, Renuka Shane's Rita and Gajendra Ahire's Ma Baap.